tehmoon/estools/esalert/README.md

 At the end or the batch of queries, it'll `-sleep-for` seconds until repeating this.

+When an alert gets thrown, `esalert` will scroll through the results using the *same* set of timestamp as for the query and save the result in memory.

+`esalert` also provides an HTTP API so you can easily retrieve logs for your alert.

 ### Rule

 A `rule` is a simple `json` file.